decred/vspd/docs/api.md

 Provide the voting key for the ticket, voting preference, and a signed transaction which pays the fee to the specified address.
 If the fee has expired, this call will return an error and the client will need to request a new fee by calling `/feeaddress` again.

-The VSP will not broadcast the fee transaction until the ticket purchase has 6 confirmations, and it will not add the ticket to its voting wallets until the fee transaction has 6 confirmations.
+The VSP will not broadcast the fee transaction until the ticket purchase has 6 confirmations.
+For this reason, it is important that the client ensures the output being spent in the transaction is not spent elsewhere.

+The VSP will not add the ticket to its voting wallets until the fee transaction has 6 confirmations.

 - `POST /payfee`